victorlula1/victorlula1/README.md

 I'm a Data Scientist learning about Machine Learning and AI applications. 👨‍💻

-I originally graduated as an Electrical Engineer and I currently doing my postgraduate in Data Science and Big Data.
+I originally graduated as an Electrical Engineer and I'm currently doing my postgraduate in Data Science and Big Data.

 I'm focused to solve problems using Python and R.